andreals/my-restaurant/README.md

 ```sh
 make test
 ```
-This command will run all existing tests in the My Restaurant application to validate that everything is OK with its execution.
+This command will run all existing tests in the My Restaurant application to validate that everything is OK with the execution.

 ```sh
 make docker-build